-Nonpublic information regarding Abengoa or its business, employees, customers and suppliers is confidential and as an employee, officer or director, you are trusted with such confidential information.
-You are only to use such confidential information for the intended business purpose of Abengoa.
-You are not to share confidential information with anyone outside of Abengoa, including family and friends, or with other employees of Abengoa who do not need the information to carry out their duties.
-Your obligation to keep all information confidential continues even if your employment with Abengoa ends.
+Non-public information regarding Abengoa or its business, employees, customers and suppliers is confidential and as an employee, officer or director, one is trusted with such confidential information.
+He or she is only to use such confidential information for the intended business purpose of Abengoa.
+One is not to share confidential information with anyone outside of Abengoa, including family and friends, or with other employees of Abengoa who do not need the information to carry out their duties.
+The obligation to keep all information confidential continues even after employment with Abengoa ends.

-The following is a non-exclusive list of confidential information:
+The following is a non-exhaustive list of confidential information:

 - Material, non-public financial information regarding Abengoa or any of its subsidiaries or affiliates; - Trade secrets, which include any business or technical information, such as a program, method, technique, compilation or information that is valuable because it is not generally known; - All rights to any invention or process developed by an employee using Abengoa's facilities or trade secrets, resulting from any work for Abengoa, or relating to Abengoa's business, that belongs or is assigned by law to Abengoa; and - Proprietary information such as customer lists.

-All public and media communications involving Abengoa must have prior clearance by the Board of Directors or the Chairman of the Board of Director, or compliance officer.
+All public and media communications involving Abengoa must have prior clearance by the Board of Directors or the Chairman of the Board of Directors, or from the senior manager to whom one of the former has previously delegated authority for this purpose.

-D.Gifts and Entertainment
+D. Gifts and Entertainment

 In many industries and countries, gifts and entertainment are common practices used to strengthen business relationships.
 Throughout the world, Abengoa's position is clear.
-No gifts, favor, or entertainment should be accepted or provided if it will obligate or appear to obligate the person who receives it.
+No gifts, favors, or entertainment should be accepted or provided if it will obligate or appear to obligate the person who receives it.
 Receiving or giving gifts of cash or cash equivalents is never allowed.